tetratelabs/istio-distro.io/content/en/faq/faqs/_index.md

 Create a feature requests and vote for features on [GitHub](https://github.com/tetratelabs/getistio).

 ##### Can we contribute to the work done on GetIstio?
-Yes, GetIstio is open source and under the Apache License.
-You can [contribute](/community/building-and-testing) to any components of the GetIstio.
+Yes.
+GetIstio is an [Apache 2 licenced](https://www.apache.org/licenses/LICENSE-2.0) open source project.
+You can [contribute](/community/contributing) to any components of GetIstio.